Aragorn1992gb/bookstore-api/README.md

 - **.env.postgres.prod**: for prod enviroment

 Choose the environment properly by changing the env variables in the `docker-compose.yaml` file.
-In the same way, if you want different dockerfile for the various environment, create `dockerfile.test` and `dockerfile` files, for test and prod purpose; then update the `docker-compose.yaml`.
+In the same way, if you want different dockerfile for the various environments, create `dockerfile.test` and `dockerfile` files, for test and prod purpose; then update the `docker-compose.yaml`.

 ## Initialize the project
 The bookstore has 2 authorization groups: